 How to request an early withdrawal of your Regenerative Capital loan

 FAQ Participated Loans - Lenders

 Ensuring the security of our lenders on our platform is a major priority here at Steward.

 In order to maintain these strict safety standards, our payment facilitator must verify the identity of everyone who registers for a Steward payment profile by asking for things like Social Security Number (SSN) and/or Employer Identification Number (EIN).

+A lender's SSN or EIN is required on loans for KYC (Know Your Customer) and AML (Anti-Money Laundering) purposes through our third-party verification system.
 This is a legal requirement that ensures we comply with federal laws (like the US Patriot Act) and the requirements of organizations like The Treasury Department and the National Credit Union Association.